Bouffant: 20th and 21st centuries

-Louise, Princess Royal and Duchess of Fife (1867-1931) with her daughters Princess Maud (1893–1945) and Princess Alexandra (1891–1959), ca 1911.
+Louise, Princess Royal and Duchess of Fife (1867–1931) with her daughters Princess Maud (1893–1945) and Princess Alexandra (1891–1959), c.
+1911.

 After the political succession from the reign of Queen Victoria to King Edward VII, the bouffant continued to be a symbol of aristocracy in the early years of the Edwardian era, marked by the integration of new hairstyling techniques such as the use of hair waxes, fixatives, and hairpieces to add volume to the hairstyle.
 The bouffant and the Gibson Girl aesthetic were later replaced by modern versions of new femininity, which included the bob hairstyles and the flapper woman's style.

 The bouffant hairstyle made a comeback in the early 1950s during the rockabilly aesthetic, along with the pompadour hairstyle.
 Its revival in women's fashion in the 1950s is credited to British stylist Raymond Bessone.
 The hairstyle was often referred to as teasy-weasy due to the popularity of Bessone's bouffant hairstyle, which became its commonly known name.